Delicious Shahi Paneer Recipe for a Royal Dining Experience

 Adjust the consistency of the sauce by adding more cream.
 Garnish with kasoori methi and serve hot with your favourite bread or pulao.

-Tips for amazing shahi paneer
+Tips for amazing Restaurant-Style Paneer

 • If you cannot find passata or pureed tomatoes, you can substitute with freshly pureed tomatoes, 1:1 volume.